 ” My friend…care for your psyche…know thyself, for once we know ourselves, we may learn how to care for ourselves”, Socrates

 Fibromyalgia does not allow for any kind of scientific tests to aid in making the diagnosis of the syndrome.
-It is not a disease, but a broad spectrum of ‘symptoms’ which appear to be somewhat universal, that is, primarily pain, fatigue, sleeplessness and often depression, but always present as chronic anxiety.
+It is not a disease, but a broad spectrum of ‘symptoms’ which appear to be somewhat universal, that is, primarily pain, chronic fatigue, sleeplessness and often depression, but always present as chronic anxiety.

 I know of no other answer than that of the neuroscientists who have worked on strategies to change our brain.
-We can’t change societal views of people whose nervous systems are highly in tune with their environments, but we can (although very difficult) change ourselves.
+We can’t change societal views of people whose nervous systems are highly in tune with their environments, but we can change our responses to stimuli.
 I have read recently that with the work of the scientists who are making tremendous advances in understanding the brain that this will be the first generation of people to be able to look into our own brains.
 IMAGINE!
 WE WILL SOON BE ABLE TO SCAN OUR BRAIN!
 Brain based therapy!
-We will be able to scan our brains for both positive and negative psycho-social emotions!
-And haven’t we done this in the past?
-A friend pointed out that mood rings (I had one!) then bio-feedback (I did that in the 1980s!) were both attempts to ‘read’ our emotions.
-While this scanning our brains may seem to be frightening to many (especially neuro-ethicists), it will be a relief to many of us, especially to me since I am usually entertaining thoughts of disaster and impending doom from the hyperactive amygdala.
-Maybe the time will come when I can change those impulses that lead to negative thoughts and images through mechanical means.
+We will be able to scan for both positive and negative psycho-social emotions!
+And haven’t we tried to do this in the past?
+A friend pointed out that mood rings (I had one!), then bio-feedback (I did that in the 1980s!) were both attempts to ‘read’ our emotions.
+While this scanning of our brains may seem to be frightening to many (especially neuro-ethicists), it could be a relief to many, since we are frequently experiencing thoughts of disaster and impending doom from the hyperactive amygdala.
+Maybe the time will come when we can change those impulses that lead to negative thoughts and images through mechanical means.
 In the meantime rather than hoping for others to work with our thoughts and emotions we can learn to become our own change agents.

-The amazing research and theoretical debates about the brain is related to the mystery of how we develop consciousness, and in the case of fibromyalgia, how does our consciousness relate to our real life experiences of pain?
+The intriguing research and theoretical debates about the brain is related to the mystery of how we develop consciousness, and in the case of fibromyalgia, how does our consciousness relate to our real life experiences of pain?
 Philosophers, neuroscientists, psycho-neurologists, sociologists, neuro-ethicists are studying, researching and debating this mind/body relationship and the nature of consciousness.
-For those of us who are interested in finding out how our consciousness manages to get to our brains and communicate (that we are in pain), the whole world of science/philosophy is exploding in this regard.
-Not soon enough for me, nor very understandable for the general public (including me)!
+For those of us who are interested in finding out how our consciousness manages to get to our brains to communicate that we are in pain, the whole world of science/philosophy is exploding in this regard.
+Not soon enough, nor very understandable for the general public.
 But this book may provide some easier to comprehend answers (Christof Koch, author).